 The initial clinical evaluation is planned as part of the Clinical Evaluation Plan.
 During the marketing phase, this plan is continuously updated as part of the Post-Market Clinical Follow-Up.

-External partners can be involved in both conducting the initial clinical evaluation and the post-market clinical follow-up in order to ensure higher clinical expertise during the process and lower risk of regulatory nonconformity.
-In this case, different external partners should be evaluated with regards to sufficient experience (see MEDDEV 2.7/1 rev. 4 section 6.2).
+External partners can be involved in both conducting the initial clinical evaluation and the post-market clinical follow-up in order to ensure higher clinical expertise during the process and lower the risk of regulatory nonconformity.
+In this case, different external partners should be evaluated with regard to sufficient experience (see MEDDEV 2.7/1 rev. 4 section 6.2).
 The Head of the Medical Team serves as the point of contact to provide all relevant information to the partner.

 NOTE: if your organization maintains a purchasing process, the selection of an external partner for the clinical evaluation should be subject to supplier evaluation.